 “The neurons that control muscles in both genders are programmed to die off with age.
 Men typically have more muscle to begin with so they can afford to lose some, whereas women can’t.”

 The good news is that you can do a great deal to counteract the effects of time and to keep yourself in top form.
 Research has found that sarcopenia is due as much to lifestyle as sheer age.
-The attention we devote to building and maintaining muscles today will make a significant difference 20, 30 or 40 years down the road when it comes to carrying out even basic actions such as walking and bending.
+A recent study has shown that exercise can make your cells biologically younger and telomeres in your white blood cells longer.
+It changes how cells in the body communicate with one another, as well as how rapidly they age.

 Essential reading: A round-up of the best smart scales on the market